Amjad Khan (cricketer, born 1980): England

 In November 2008, Khan was called up (along with Sajid Mahmood) to act as cover for Stuart Broad and Andrew Flintoff during the One Day International series in India.
-He never actually joined up with the one-day squad due to the Mumbai terrorist attacks, which forced the cancellation of the rest of the series.
+He never actually joined up with the one-day squad due to the 2008 Mumbai attacks, which forced the cancellation of the rest of the series.
 However, he was subsequently called up to the Test squad in place of the injured Ryan Sidebottom for the two-match series that followed.

 On 18 February 2009, Khan, along with Ravi Bopara, was invited to join the England Test squad on their tour of the West Indies as cover for Andrew Flintoff who was struggling with a hip injury.

 Khan played in his only Test in the fifth Test against the West Indies on 6 March 2009.
 His first over consisted of 9 balls, which included 3 no-balls, costing 7 runs.
 Khan took his only Test wicket early on the third day of the Test, trapping in-form batsman Ramnaresh Sarwan LBW.
 He was reprimanded by the match referee for excessive appealing.
 When it was announced that fast-bowler Ryan Sidebottom would be unable to play in the ODIs or T20s following the Test series because of a recurring injury, Khan was named as his replacement.